CBUnmanned/CBU-Stamp-H743-Flight-Controller/README.md

 ### RC Input

 RC input is configured on the USART 6 Rx Pin.
-This pin allows all RC protocols compatible with direct connection to a H7 IC (SBus, CRSF etc).
+This pin allows all RC protocols compatible with direct connection to a H7 IC (SBus requires setting the bitmask for hardware inversion, CRSF etc), PPM is NOT supported.

 USART 6 Tx is available for use with bi directional protocols.